 There is a big difference between the free consumer services provided by cloud vendors and paid cloud software.

-When you use a free cloud application like Facebook or Gmail, you are not actually a customer of the cloud vendor—you are part of a product that is sold to advertisers.
+When you use a free cloud application like Facebook or consumer Gmail, you are not actually a customer of the cloud vendor—you are part of a product that is sold to advertisers.
 You are agreeing to let the cloud vendors scan your posts and messages.
-They use that information to provide targeted advertising to you in exchange for the free use of their application.
+This information is used to provide targeted advertising to you in exchange for the free use of their application.

-When you become a paid customer, especially a business customer of a cloud vendor, the entire agreement changes.
-To retain your business as a customer, cloud vendors need to commit to keeping your information protected and private.
+When you become a paid customer, especially a business customer of a cloud vendor, the relationship changes.
+To retain your business as a customer, cloud vendors need to commit to keeping your information both secure and private.
 They do this on several levels.